maliberto13/TTB_Verifier/README.md

 ## Project Structure

 ```
+├── data/                 # Houses the database for the forms to be posted to.
 ├── labelverifier/        # Django project settings and configuration
 ├── verifier/             # Main Django application for verification logic
 │   ├── compare_utils.py  # Fuzzy matching and comparison functions